Sewing trio - We sew the Sanaz culotte skirt by Coralie Bijasson!

 Eugénie

 I chose to sew Sanaz in size 34.
-I deliberately chose not to cut the long version but to lengthen the legs by 9cm compared to the short version and yes, I am part of the petite woman; petite leg team 😂.
+I deliberately chose not to cut the long version but to lengthen the legs by 9cm compared to the short version, and yes, I am part of the petite woman team; short legs 😂.

-Since my fabric piece was really just enough to cut the large leg pieces; I chose to make the pocket bag in orange poplin and the waistband from a denim scrap.
+Since my coupon was really just enough to cut the large leg pieces, I chose to make the printed in orange poplin and the waistband from a scrap of denim.

-I find that my creation is all the more beautiful for it!
+I think my creation is all the more beautiful because of it!

 The assembly is very simple and Coralie’s instructions are, as always, very easy to follow.

-At the fitting, I found that my pants were almost already the right length without hemming, so I finished with an orange bias for a nod to the pocket bag;
+At the fitting, I thought my pants were almost the right length without a hem, so I finished them with an orange bias tape to match the printed;

 A chic and effective way to keep length.

-Since the result is awesome and I am not afraid of having a too structured result; I have already started version two 😊 in denim jacquard imitation boro.
+Since the result is stunning and I’m not afraid of a too structured look, I’ve already started version two 😊 in denim jacquard with a boro imitation.

 Céline

-I found the assembly of the pieces interesting and quite simple.
+I found assembling the pieces interesting and quite simple.

 I had just forgotten that corduroy tends to catch a bit.

 I had to redo the waistband twice because unsightly folds appeared between the waistband and the flat pleats.
 Luckily, seam rippers exist!
-I take this opportunity to say that these are very pleasant to use with their large handle that fits well in the hand.
+I’d like to say that these ones are very pleasant to use with their large handle that fits well in the hand.

-Once the outer waistband was well placed, the rest went smoothly.
+Once the outer waistband was properly attached, the rest went smoothly.

-I had lengthened the legs a bit for fear that it would be too short for my taste but in the end I cut back to the original length.
+I had lengthened the legs a bit, fearing it would be too short for my taste, but in the end I cut them back to the original length.

-I am delighted with the result, it is very comfortable and I find that it fits well, even if the corduroy was not among the recommended fabrics.
+I’m delighted with the result; it’s very comfortable and I think it fits well, even though corduroy wasn’t one of the recommended fabrics.

-The corduroy being quite fine despite everything, the pleats are not too structured and do not weigh down the silhouette.
-I am already thinking about a version for next summer, I think it would be very nice in a linen-viscose!
+Since the corduroy is quite fine after all, the pleats aren’t too structured and don’t weigh down the silhouette.
+I’m already thinking about a version for next summer; I think it would be very nice in a linen-viscose blend!

 Marie

-Sanaz is an original pattern in its design with a very scenic result.
-I would say it is aimed at seamstresses who have already made some clothes and want to work on precision: The legs, the Italian pockets are quite accessible, but the waistband represents a small challenge.
-The seams of the "V" pieces always require a bit of concentration.
-And depending on the chosen fabric, the challenge can increase in complexity... and our technique in skill then!
-It is quite certain that Sanaz will become a central piece of my wardrobe.
-I love Eugénie and Céline's versions.
-I am sure I will make it in cotton poplin and corduroy.
-Like my two sewing buddies!
+Sanaz is an original pattern in its design with a very theatrical look.
+I would say it’s aimed at seamstresses who have already made a few garments and want to work on precision: The legs and the Italian pockets are quite accessible, but the waistband is a bit of a challenge.
+The seams of the “V” pieces always require some concentration.
+And depending on the fabric chosen, the challenge can increase in complexity... and our technique in skill as a result!
+It is absolutely certain that Sanaz will become a key piece in my wardrobe.
+I love Eugénie and Céline’s versions.
+I’m sure I’ll make it in cotton poplin and corduroy.
+Just like my two sewing buddies!

-Three different versions and three happy seamstresses with their creation; what more could you ask for!
+Three different versions and three happy seamstresses with their creations; what more could you ask for!

-Thank you Coralie for these beautiful patterns that we all love!
+Thank you Coralie for these lovely patterns that we all love!

 Want to sew Sanaz?
 Find the patterns here.

-Afraid to start alone, why not come to the workshop and make it with our team of teachers?
+Afraid to start on your own?
+Why not come to a workshop and make it with our team of teachers?

 Leave a comment